 But MFIs that target the rural poor are challenged by a limited demand for credit and high delivery costs.
 As a result it is hard to service this market without subsidy and, increasingls, MFIs are concentrating on urban and peri-urban markets.

 There is also a gap between the financial products that MFIs prefer to offer and those that are needed by the very poor.

 While MFIs stress credit, it is savings that improve household cash-flow management and are a better fit for this clientele, which prefers to minimise risk by limiting its exposure to debt.

 The assumption that the poor want business credit more than any other financial service is simply not true.

 To reach the unbanked 2.5 billion adults worldwide, a new model is therefore needed that operates at very low cost and offers the right product mix: village savings and loan associations meets theset criteria.
 Initiated by Moira Eknes in CARE's Matu Masa Dubara (Women on the Move) project in Niger in 1991 variations of this methodology reach more than 12 million people worldwide, with about 2/3 using the VSLA model.

 The Village Savings and Loan Model

 The Village Savings and Loan (VSL) model is a self-managed and self-capitalised microfinance methodology.
 By having its members mobilise and intermediate local pools of investment finance, it offers savings, insurance and credit services in markets outside the reach of formal institutions.
-The model has spread to at least 61 countries in Africa, Asia and Latin America, with over 6 million active participants worldwide.
+The model has spread to at least 73 countries in Africa, Asia and Latin America, with over11 million active participants worldwide.
 We also know that spontaneous replication is taking place without the intervention of a facilitating agency, sometimes more than doubling the number of groups.
 Thus, the number of members is likely to be much greater than the 11 million cited.
 This will be updated in October 2015

 - Repayment rates are the highest in the microfinance industry;